bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 1(a)The first line is of O(1), the second line is O(n) and the third line is O(1)

-making the worst case time complexity O(n)
+Making the worst case time complexity O(n)

 1(b)
 b)  sum = 0                              O(1)